Drezlan/Jade-Regent/Campaign Timeline/Campaign Timeline.md

 03:49:41

 So do you guys have another fight in you?
 Because we're not gonna get to Kimming datsu today.
 It's almost six my time.
 Now I am cool to continue but I could also go hug my baby.
 I'm cool to do one more.
-Hi, I will go with the majority.
-Grayson.
+Hi, I will go with the majority. [[Grayson]].

 03:50:04